BerkeleyLab/oled/README.md

 # OLED display driver for picorv32
 Tested on [NHD-2.8-25664UCB2](http://www.newhavendisplay.com/specs/NHD-2.8-25664UCB2.pdf): 256 x 64 pixels, 16 shades.
 Other displays with [ssd1322](https://www.newhavendisplay.com/app_notes/SSD1322.pdf#page=1&zoom=auto,-274,842) controller should also work.

+This repo demonstrates the ssd1322 display driver on hardware (CMODA7).
+It's secondary use is to develop the GUI and GUI library for the AR analog chassis.

-The actual library files are in `firmware/lib`.
+The actual re-usable library files are in `firmware/lib`.
 Everything else is just for demonstration / testing.

 # Features
   * draw pixel